 Holden Hall Location

-Case Hall was renovated in 2011 and is known by Spartans for its high-tech, interactive design and being the perfect on-campus spot to grab a bite with friends.
-The hall houses the James Madison College and offers an Honors College living-learning option.
-Case Hall is also home to the South Pointe dining hall and a Sparty’s Café.
+Case Hall houses the James Madison College and offers an Honors College living-learning option, along with housing Army ROTC students.
+Case Hall is also home to the South Pointe dining hall and a Sparty’s mini-market, being the perfect on-campus spot to grab a bite with friends.

 Fun fact: Case Hall is named after Albert and Sarah Case.
 During their time at MSU, Sarah was an instructor and Albert was the 1901 State Agricultural College football captain, earning his bachelor’s degree in 1902.